OpenBluetoothToolbox/SimpleBLE/README.rst

 Despite this transition, I remain firmly committed to the open-source philosophy.
 SimpleBLE was grown a lot thanks to the feedback of the open-source community, and that foundation will always be a part of the project.
-The BSD 3-Clause license option ensures continued accessibility for non-commercial and open-source projects, and I pledge to actively contribute to and collaborate with the community whenever possible.
+The GPLv3 license option ensures continued accessibility for open-source projects, and I pledge to actively contribute to and collaborate with the community whenever possible.

 Ultimately, the success of SimpleBLE has been fueled by its open nature, and I believe this dual-licensing model strengthens that success by enabling both community-driven growth and targeted enhancements that benefit everyone.

 I'm already using SimpleBLE.
 What happens to my project?